Roles And Responsibilities

 among other possibilities.
 Any community member can become a contributor, and all are encouraged to do so.
 By contributing to the project, community members can directly help to shape its future.

-All community members are required to adhere by our code of conduct.
+All community members are required to adhere to our code of conduct.
 Potential contributors are encouraged to read the Contributing Guide.

 A community member becomes a contributor when the following criteria are met: